awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_gtid.md

 The `mysql.rds_set_external_master_gtid` procedure must be run by the master user\.
 It must be run on the MariaDB DB instance that you are configuring as the replica of a MariaDB instance running external to Amazon RDS\.
 Before running `mysql.rds_set_external_master_gtid`, you must have configured the instance of MariaDB running external to Amazon RDS as a source instance\.
 For more information, see [Importing data into a MariaDB DB instance](MariaDB.Procedural.Importing.md)\.

 **Warning**
 Do not use `mysql.rds_set_external_master_gtid` to manage replication between two Amazon RDS DB instances\.
 Use it only when replicating with a MariaDB instance running external to RDS\.
-For information about managing replication between Amazon RDS DB instances, see [Working with read replicas](USER_ReadRepl.md)\.
+For information about managing replication between Amazon RDS DB instances, see [Working with DB instance read replicas](USER_ReadRepl.md)\.

 After calling `mysql.rds_set_external_master_gtid` to configure an Amazon RDS DB instance as a read replica, you can call [mysql\.rds\_start\_replication](mysql-stored-proc-replicating.md#mysql_rds_start_replication) on the replica to start the replication process\.
 You can call [mysql\.rds\_reset\_external\_master](mysql-stored-proc-replicating.md#mysql_rds_reset_external_master) to remove the read replica configuration\.